MarcoDVisser/CV/MASTER.md

 2008
 :	- **Grant**: Smithsonian Tropical Research Institute, short term fellowship awarded for the study: Quantifying density-dependent responses of seed predators in the Neotropical palm Attalea butyracea. ($ 5k).

 ---

 ### International presentations

+2018
+:	 **Speaker** at the at the Association for Tropical Biology and Conservation Annual Meeting 2016.
+June 2018, Kuching, Malaysia.
+Beyond density-dependence alone: How density-dependent and independent mechanisms together determine species abundance in a common tree species.
+:	 **Speaker** at the European Conference of Tropical Ecology.
+March 2018, Paris, France.
+Density-dependent regulation and density-independent limitation together determine the abundance of a common tree species.

+2017
+:	 **Invited Speaker** at the European Conference of Tropical Ecology.
+March 2017, Brussels, Belgium.
+Parasite-host interactions in tropical trees: lianas differentially impact population growth rates among host trees species.

 2016
 :	 **Speaker** at the at the Association for Tropical Biology and Conservation Annual Meeting 2016.
 June 2016, Montpellier, France.
 Population-level effects of hunting on dispersal, seed predation and population abundance in the Neotropical palm Attalea butyracea.